 - Marriage is to be sexually consummated.
 At the Creator’s command, the first man and woman were to “become one flesh” for purposes of procreation, bonding, and mutual pleasure in a safe and loving relationship (Genesis 2:24).

 - Marriage is to be heterosexual.
-The institution of marriage firmly is set within the creation of humans as male and female… There is no biblical precedent for any homosexual liaison that may be termed “marriage.”
+The institution of marriage is firmly set within the creation of humans as male and female… There is no biblical precedent for any homosexual liaison that may be termed “marriage.”

 - God intended marriage to be monogamous.
 The Creator’s acts in establishing marriage are focused on one man and one woman.